 2. Commercial Real Estate Broker

 When you think about real estate brokers, you probably think of residential real estate brokers.
-After all, that’s what most of the real estate reality TV shows are about: buying, fixing, and flipping homes.
+After all, that’s what most real estate reality TV shows are about: buying, fixing, and flipping homes.
 However, commercial development can be just as (if not more) rewarding and financially lucrative as residential sales and development.
 You might even find that it’s a better fit for you.

 Commercial real estate brokers are often more involved in market research than residential real estate brokers.
 A commercial broker helps businesses choose and secure locations that are going to boost their bottom line.
 The bottom line isn’t always the most important thing for the average homebuyer.